 8: Shoot when your audience is loose

 The best time to conduct a “man on the street” interview is when the audience is in a good mood, loosened up, and ideally has had a few drinks in them.
 In general, parties, mixers, and trade show floors at the end of the day when they’re serving drinks are ideal times to shoot a “man on the street” video.
 Here are two videos that were shot in a nightclub.

 - What would happen if you left your phone at home for the entire day?

 - The most obnoxious things people do on a mobile phone

 Alternatively, another good time to get your audience is when they’re tired and bored.
 For example, when we do the “What’s your password” video at RSA we wait until the last day of the trade show floor when the audience is really beaten up from sheer exhaustion.
 With their defenses are down we shock them by asking them for their password.
 Here’s the second “What’s your password” video.

 9: Make sense of scattered “man on the street” responses

 After a day’s shoot you’re going to get a lot of disjointed responses.
 That’s because each person you interviewed didn’t know what the other person said.
 And that’s exactly what you want.
-It’s your job as producer and editor to look through those clips and try to make a storyline that’s funny.
+It’s your job as producer and editor to look through those clips and try to make a story out of these seemingly disjointed clips that are funny.
 It can be how many people didn’t answer the question, or it can be the fact that everyone answered the question exactly the same way as we discovered at RSA when we asked, What’s the most over-hyped issue in security?
 (Hint: it’s white and fluffy)

 10: Be ready to adapt in the moment

 Shoots can be really unpredictable.
 That’s why it’s always good to have a few backup questions if your first one isn’t working.
-If I begin a shoot and after 30 minutes of interviewing I’m not getting the answers I want, I’ll resort to one of my backup questions.
+If I discover after 20 minutes of interviewing that I’m not getting the answers I want, I’ll resort to one of my backup questions.

 11: Timing, timing, timing